Eurobodalla Shire

 Eurobodalla Shire is a local government area located in the South Coast region of New South Wales, Australia.
 The Shire is located in a largely mountainous coastal region and situated adjacent to the Tasman Sea, the Princes Highway and the Kings Highway.

-The mayor of Eurobodalla Shire Council is Cr.
-Mathew Hatcher, an unaligned politician.
+The mayor of Eurobodalla Shire Council is Mathew Hatcher, an unaligned politician.

 He is also the youngest mayor, in the modern-era, ever for the Eurobodalla.
 The Deputy Mayor, Cllr Alison Worthington, is the first female Deputy Mayor for the Eurobodalla.

 Towns and localities

 The shire chambers are located in the town of Moruya in the central part of the Shire.
 Other major towns within the shire include Batemans Bay and Narooma.
 Smaller towns, suburbs and hamlets include: